-12.3 At the Academy we recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the academy to the LADO service directly at LADO@suffolk.gov.uk These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers.
+12.3 At the Academy we recognise our responsibility to report / refer allegations or behaviours of concern and / or harm to children by adults in positions of trust who are not employed by the academy to the LADO service directly at lado@suffolk.gov.uk.
+These are adults such as those in the voluntary sector, taxi drivers, escorts, and fosters carers.

 12.4 We will take all possible steps to safeguard our children and to ensure that the adults in our academy are safe to work with children.
-We will always ensure that the procedures outlined in the local protocol : Allegations Against Persons who Work with Children / Suffolk Managing Allegations and Part 4 of 'Keeping Children Safe in Education', DfE (2021) are adhered to and will seek appropriate advice.
-The first point of contact for schools regarding Local Authority Designated Officer (LADO) issues in Norfolk is via the Local Authority Duty Desk on 01603 307797 to speak to the Duty Adviser who will give guidance on next steps.
+We will always ensure that the procedures outlined in the local protocol: Allegations Against Persons who Work with Children/Suffolk Managing Allegations and Part 4 of 'Keeping Children Safe in Education', DfE (2022) are adhered to and will seek appropriate advice.
+The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) in Norfolk is via the Local Authority Duty Desk on 01603 307797.
+A Duty Adviser (not a LADO) will give advice and guidance on next steps.
 If the advice is to make a referral to the LADO service then the LADO referral form should be completed.
 The Local Authority Designated Officers can be contacted via email on LADO@suffolk.gov.uk or using the LADO central telephone number 0300 123 2044, for allegations against all staff and volunteers.

 12.5 If an allegation is made or information is received about any adult who works/volunteers in our setting which indicates that they may be unsuitable to work/volunteer with children, the member of staff receiving the information should inform the Headteacher immediately.
 This includes concerns relating to agency and supply staff and volunteers.
-Should an allegation be made against the Headteacher, this will be reported to the Trust Safeguarding Lead or the Chair of Governors.
-In the event that neither the Headteacher nor Trust Safeguarding Lead is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
+Should an allegation be made against the Headteacher, this will be reported to the Trust Head of Safeguarding or Chair of Governors.
+In the event that neither the Headteacher nor Trust Head of Safeguarding is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.

-12.6 The Headteacher or Trust Safeguarding Lead will seek advice from the LADO within one working day.
+12.6 The Headteacher or Trust Head of Safeguarding will seek advice from the LADO within one working day.
 No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.

 12.7 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
 Where concerns are raised about an individual and the academy is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
 In order to achieve this, we will liaise with relevant parties including the LADO to determine a suitable outcome.
-Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the academy will usually take the lead in conducting an investigation as we have direct access to any affected children and other academy staff to collect the facts.
+Whilst the supply agency should be fully involved and cooperate with any enquiries from the LADO, police and/or children's services, we recognise that the academy will usually take the lead in conducting an investigation as we have direct access to any affected children and other academy staff to collect the facts.

-12.8 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Trust Safeguarding Lead should contact the LADO directly - 0300 123 2044.
+12.8 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Trust Safeguarding Lead should contact the Suffolk LADO 0300 123 2044.

-12.9 Further information and guidance documents relating to the LADO process, forms, leaflets and the Allegations against Persons Who Work/Volunteer with Children procedures are found on the Norfolk/Suffolk Safeguarding Children Partnership website.
+12.9 Further information and guidance documents relating to the LADO process, forms, leaflets and the Allegations against Persons who Work/Volunteer with Children procedures are found on the Norfolk/Suffolk Safeguarding Children Partnership website.
 Further national guidance can be found at: